Skip nav to main content.

 We’ve already mentioned the consumable tapes, wraps and gauze which you can mix and match to your particular requirements so let’s move on to burns.

 Most first aid guides will tell you to flush minor burns in cold water and I can speak from experience when I tell you that this is a very effective treatment for the minor burn.
-The problem with this treatment is that there isn’t always a cold water source around.
+The problem with this treatment is that there isn’t always a cold-water source around.
 That’s why we recommend you put some hydrogel burn products in all of your first aid kits.
 Hydrogels were invented back in the 1980’s and they have revolutionized first aid burn treatment.